PeruZee/PlanetFunderInitiative/README.md

 Contributors welcome.

+# Lotto Dice System

+1. The dice is rolled as many times as there are participants.
+2. The dice has as many sides as there are participants.
+3. The lottery is held every 12 hours (720 minutes).

+[Example 1:] If there are 10 participants, the die will have 10 sides with numbers ranging from 1-10 and each of the participants will also roll the die 10 times individually.
+Their 10 rolls are totalled and compared against other participants total roll value to give them a standing.
+There can be ties.

+[Example 2:] If there are 100 participants, the die will have 100 sides with numbers ranging from 1-100 and each of the participants will also roll the die 100 times individually.
+Their 100 rolls are totalled and compared against other participant total roll value to give them a standing.
+There can be ties.

 #TODO

-1. Declare standings: 1st position, 2nd position etc. (Blueprint done: Shows ID, will also show actual TXID in string value)
+1. Declare participant TXIDs: 1st position, 2nd position etc. (Blueprint done: Shows ID, will also show actual TXID in string value)
 2. The cut off method between Winners and Losers [(p = Maximum Roll Total - Minimum Roll Total/2)] where [p] represents arbitrary percentage of losers per lottery period (rounded to Integer where that number is a Double).
 3. Integrate with Stellar Platform.